LizzyonGit/sotis-lifecoach/README.md

 - __Navigation bar__

-  - All three pages have a navigation bar with "Sotis lifecoach" and "Home" linking to the index.html page, "About", "Philosophy" and "Testimonials" linking to the corresponding sections on the index.html page, "What I offer" linking to the what-i-offer.html page and the "Book" button linking to the book.html page.
+  - All three pages have a navigation bar with "Sotis life coach" and "Home" linking to the index.html page, "About", "Philosophy" and "Testimonials" linking to the corresponding sections on the index.html page, "What I offer" linking to the what-i-offer.html page and the "Book" button linking to the book.html page.
 The page you are currently on is lighting up for the "Home" and "What I offer" pages.
   - The navigation bar allows the user to easily navigate from page to page and to specific sections on a page.

 ![Navigation bar](https://github.com/lucyrush/readme-template/blob/master/media/love_running_nav.png)